 BMR units are intended to be owner-occupied and never used as investment property.

-A BMR owner cannot add or remove a person to or from the title of a BMR unit without permission from the Mayor’s Office of Housing.
+A BMR owner cannot add or remove a person to or from the title of a BMR unit without permission from the Mayor’s Office of Housing and Community Development.

 Refinancing BMR Units and Taking Cash Out

 In general, BMR owners may refinance their units only to take advantage of a new loan that benefits the owner financially (e.g. a lower rate or lower monthly payments).
 Owners must contact our office for prior approval of all refinancing and must work with an approved BMR lender.

 In the case of the death of a BMR owner.
 Inheritance is limited.

 OTHER HOUSING RESOURCES